Microscopic Traffic Models, Accidents, and Insurance Losses: Introduction

 \textbf{The Actuarial Perspective.} The ambitious goal of achieving maximum efficiency and complete safety through engineering design cannot be realized in reality; accidents can never be completely excluded, even if residual risks can be kept very small.
-Insurance is an instrument to deal with infrequent losses.
-They make financial transfer payments in the event of claims.
-We refer to \textcite{McNeil2015} and \textcite{Wuthrich2013} for overviews of mathematical and statistical methods in quantitative risk management and non-life insurance.
+Insurance is an instrument to deal with the residual risk of infrequent losses, cf. \textcite{McNeil2015} and \textcite{Wuthrich2013}.

-An important task of actuaries is pricing; the premiums of motor insurance contracts are based on historical claims data collected by insurance companies.
+The premiums of motor insurance contracts are traditionally based on historical claims data collected by insurance companies.
 Insurance premiums are calculated based on individual characteristics of the driver (age, driving experience, etc.) and the vehicle (type, location, etc.).
-These tariffs are often complemented by bonus-malus schemes (see, e.g., \textcite{Denuit2007}) to incentivize more careful driving and prevent insurance fraud.
+These tariffs are often complemented by bonus-malus schemes (see, e.g., \textcite{Denuit2007}, \textcite{Lemaire2015}, \textcite{Afonso2017}) to incentivize more careful driving and prevent insurance fraud.

 Novel pricing approaches use telematics technology (see, e.g., \textcite{Husnjak2015} for an overview).
 This involves collecting GPS data from vehicles, which can be analyzed and classified.
 Machine learning techniques are suitable to process these large amounts of data.
-We refer to \textcite{Gao2022} for a methodological overview. \textcite{Verbelen_2018} discuss telematics pricing and use generalized additive models to interpret the impact of telematics variables on accident frequency.
-More recently, \textcite{Henckaerts2022} develop a usage-based auto insurance product in which a base premium is dynamically updated based on newly available telematics data, depending on the policyholder's driving behavior.
+We refer to \textcite{Gao2022} for a methodological overview. \textcite{Verbelen_2018}, \textcite{Corradin2021}, \textcite{So2021}, \textcite{Henckaerts2022} discuss telematics pricing and usage-based auto insurance products.

-Our approach can be understood as complementary to telematics pricing: Instead of analyzing driving data to determine the driving behavior of individuals, we specify the behavior of vehicles as a \emph{driving configuration} and subsequently generate driving data and insurance claims.
-Our approach is in particular suitable, if novel autonomous technologies are studied.
+Our approach can be understood as complementary to telematics pricing: Instead of analyzing driving data to determine the driving behavior of individuals, we model the behavior of vehicles as a \emph{driving configuration} and subsequently generate driving data and insurance claims.
+Our approach is in particular suitable, if novel technologies are studied in counterfactual situations, e.g., autonomous vehicles.
 To our knowledge, there is no other work that develops a microfounded model of traffic accidents that can be leveraged to study insurance pricing.